Civil Engineering

 SchoolHamm School of Engineering

 Use your creativity to design, construct, and maintain physical and naturally built environments.
-Learn about engineering while gaining practical experience through hands-on activities.
-We value integrity and promote social, environmental, and ethical responsibility.

 What You'll Learn

-- Learn by real-life examples.
+- Learn by Real-Life Examples

-- Make valuable connections.
+- Make Valuable Connections

 You’ll gain essential skills and make lasting professional contacts as you intern with companies, agencies, and organizations in Bismarck or around the region.
 The Hamm School of Engineering has relationships with over 50 companies, many of which offer paid internship opportunities.

-- Create a plan of study that works for you.
+- Create a Plan of Study that Works for You

 Because of our flexibility and the personal attention we give our students, you’ll be able to create an academic plan that fits with your overall objectives and interests — from playing NCAA sports to studying abroad.